mahmoud-riz/AutomationWeb_Testing_nope-commerce-/README.md

 # Tasks:
 1.Understand the Requirements:
 2.Test Planning:
 -Identify test scenarios.

 -Review existing test scenarios to identify potential areas impacted by the new changes for regression testing.

 -Prioritize test scenarios based on critical functionalities and dependencies.

 3.Test Development:

 -Use Selenium WebDriver for creating automated test scripts.
 Focus on key functionalities like adding items to the cart, proceeding to checkout, and using the new payment gateway.

 -Ensure that search functionality tests include various keywords, filtering options, and sorting mechanisms to validate the new search optimization.

 4.Test Execution:

 -Execute regression tests to ensure existing features like user registration, login, and previous payment gateways work as expected.
-5.Bug Reporting and Retesting:

 -Log defects in a bug tracking tool like a Word file.

 6.Documentation and Reporting:

 -Maintain documentation of test cases, test results, and bug reports.

 -Prepare end-of-sprint test summary reports detailing the test outcomes, coverage, and quality metrics.

 Suggested Websites for Practice:

 -Demo nope commerce.

 -OpenCart (http://demo.opencart.com) - An open-source e-commerce platform that is ideal for practicing payment and search functionalities.

 -Magento Open Source (https://magento.com/tech-resources/download) - Provides a more complex system with extensive features to test, suitable for practicing more advanced scenarios.

 Deliverables:

--List of applicable scenarios with their priority ( risk-based – prioritization ) -Determine the tool selection process and its justification.
+-List of applicable scenarios with their priority ( risk-based – prioritization )

+-Determine the tool selection process and its justification.

 - testNG?
-Cucumber tests? value of the approach -Selenium
+Cucumber tests? value of the approach

+-Selenium

 -Automated test scripts for existing features uploaded on Git Hub.

 Test scenarios per member uploaded from his GitHub account

 # ROI

 # Presentation for the project